youwuyou/pde-on-gpu-wu/PorousConvection/README.md

-####  Lecture 7 - Task 1.4: Large 2D case
+####  Large 2D case

+- *Lecture 7 - Task 1.4*

-With the following parameters, we run our code on Piz Daint using one Tesla P100 GPU, where we expected the run to take 1-2 hours of time.
+With the following parameters, we run our code on the cluster "racklette" located at CSCS, using one Tesla V100 GPU, where we expected the run to take 1-2 hours of time.

 ```bash
 Ra      = 1000